h2oai/tutorials/MLOps/getting-started-with-mlops-test-drive/getting-started-with-mlops-test-drive.md

 **If you are having issues receiving a temporary password try the following:**

-- Force-reload the Aquarium page
+- Force-reload on the Aquarium page

 - Try a different browser